thekodidala/thekodidala/README.md

 - 👋 Hi, I’m Vamshi
 - 👀 I’m interested to know new technologies..
-- 🌱 I’m currently learning Web Development and Deep Learning.
+- 🌱 I’m currently learning SAP ABAP and BTP.
 - 💞️ I’m looking to collaborate on any projects that dive deep into implementations of various technical aspects.
 - 📫 How to reach me...
 I guess, write me a good mail at vamshivardhankodidala@gmail.com